Growing Hope Interactive Map

 USER PERSONAS

-02) Design Iterations
+Design Iterations

 Our iterative design process involved unfiltered ideation, low-fidelity sketches, mid-fidelity wireframes, and multiple rounds of user testing and peer reviews to refine our interactive map prototype.
-Guided by our UX requirements, we prioritized usability, accessibility, and a clean backend interface for the client.

 SKETCHES

-MID FIDELITY
+MID FIDELITY & ITERATIONS

 After receiving feedback from our client and peers, we decided to use a mix of whitespace and lines to denote pathways on the farm to inform users of where they are encouraged to walk.

 After experimenting with various map-making platforms such as MapMe, Drawpoint, and Image Map Pro, we decided to design and implement the map using Framer, a no-code website builder.
 We utilized their Content Management System (CMS) so that the client is easily able to update the content within.
+However, this meant that the platform presented several design constraints and limitations that we uncovered while user testing.

 We conducted 15 usability tests in our evaluation phase, with the objective to evaluate if users can understand labels, icons, and legends without confusion, understand key facts about areas, and efficiently plan their routes.
 We aimed to identify pain points in wayfinding and information retrieval across both map formats.